Raytwo/Cobalt/README.md

 * Expanding memory limits (also known as the dependency IPS patches)
 * ...

-Explanations and instructions to use the features can be found on the [Cobalt Wiki](https://github.com/Raytwo/Cobalt/wiki).

 ## Downloads
 Head to the [release](https://github.com/Raytwo/Cobalt/releases/latest) page to get the latest build.

 ## Installation and usage
+> [!WARNING]
-Only version 2.0.0 of Fire Emblem Engage is supported.
+> Only version 2.0.0 of Fire Emblem Engage is supported.

 <details>
   <summary>Switch</summary>